Last Updated on: 5th September 2023, 04:50 am

-Eighteen months (and counting) of full-time international travel has taught us a few things.
-I’m happy to say that they are mostly positive.
-We’ve learned about safety, other cultures and the people in them, and ourselves.
-Here are the top twelve things full-time travel has taught us.
+More than three years of full-time travel has taught us a few things.
+I’m happy to say they are mostly positive.
+We’ve learned about safety, other cultures and people, and ourselves.
+Here are fourteen things full-time travel has taught us.

 WHAT WE LEARNED ABOUT SAFETY

 1. Take Warnings With a Grain of Salt

-As we were preparing to leave the U.S. and head to Europe, several people pointed out the threat of terrorist attacks.
-My response was two-fold:
+As we were preparing to leave the U.S. and head to Europe, several people mentioned the threat of terrorist attacks.
+My response to this was two-fold:

 1. Europe may have more terrorist attacks, but they also have fewer mass shootings.

-2. The odds of anyone being a victim of either of these situations are incredibly tiny.
+2. The odds of anyone being a victim of either of these are negligible.

 Information from the Cato Institute discusses how unlikely it is for someone to die in a terrorist attack.
 We are talking about odds of 1 in several million.
 Not even worth thinking about, in my opinion.
 If you want to worry about something, worry about auto accidents.
 You are much more likely to die that way.